Pragith/pragith/pragith-net/app/content/blog/2025/2025-07-30-killing-elasticsearch-neural-search.md

 We deleted 3,000 lines of "glue code" that synchronized data between Elastic and Pinecone.
 The latency dropped by 40%.
 Consistency is guaranteed.

 Sometimes innovation is about adding things (AI).
 Sometimes it is about deleting things (Legacy Search).

+## What I Would Validate

+Before ripping out keyword search, I would validate recall on the hardest edge cases.
+Sparse vectors are good, but they still fail on exact identifiers.

+We also keep a rollback plan.
+If search quality drops, the fastest way to lose users is to pretend nothing changed.